martinwamb/PortfolioProjects/README.md

 # Portfolio Projects
-These are various projects that I have taken a keen interest in and done some cool visualizations on.
+In my pursuit of telling stories of various worldly occurrences, I have analyzed different data.
+The items in this folder contain the code used to conclude my various publications on www.martinwambugu.com